movinalot/ucs-powertool-core/README.md

 `docker pull ciscodevnet/ucs-powertool-core`

 `docker run --rm -it ciscodevnet/ucs-powertool-core:latest`

+The default prompt in the UCS PowerTool Environment is `[UCS PowerTool]: PS /> `

+To change the default prompt pass the UCS_PS_1 environment variable when starting the container.

+`docker run --rm -it -e UCS_PS_1='US_WEST: ' ciscodevnet/ucs-powertool-core:latest`

+The current working directory will be reflected in the default prompt and the modified prompt.